ansible-collections/ibm_zos_cics/docs/source/modules/cmci_create.rst

 attributes
-  The resource attributes.
-Available attributes can be found in the CICSPlex SM resource table reference for the target reource type, for example, `PROGDEF resource table reference <https://www.ibm.com/support/knowledgecenter/en/SSGMCP_5.6.0/reference-cpsm-restables/cpsm-restables/PROGDEFtab.html>`_.
+  The resource attributes to be defined.
+Available attributes can be found in the CICSPlex SM resource table reference for the target resource type, for example, `PROGDEF resource table reference <https://www.ibm.com/support/knowledgecenter/en/SSGMCP_5.6.0/reference-cpsm-restables/cpsm-restables/PROGDEFtab.html>`_.

   | **required**: False